francescomalatesta/laravel-circuit-breaker/README.md

 $ composer require francescomalatesta/laravel-circuit-breaker
 ```

-Don't worry about service providers and façades: Laravel can autodiscover the package without doing nothing!
+Don't worry about service providers and façades: Laravel can auto discover the package without doing nothing!

 Just remember to **publish the config file** with